david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_supported_plugins_MULTI.md

 ## Step 1 - Defining and Configuring the Multi-Device Plugin

-Following the OpenVINO convention of labeling “devices”, the Multi-Device has a “MULTI” name.
+Following the OpenVINO™ convention of labeling “devices”, the Multi-Device has a “MULTI” name.
 The only configuration option for the Multi-Device plugin is a prioritized list of devices to use:

 <table class="table">
 <colgroup>